 To test the air fryer with both wings and fries, I placed the food in the fryer basket, placed on the drip tray, and then applied a light coating of canola oil.
 Note that other types of oils can be sprayed or brushed as well.
 I set the timer for about 12 minutes and checked periodically.
 The wings came out great!
 Crisp and fresh, rivaling restaurant wings I often eat.

-Having been very curious what air fryers are all about, I just had to see if I could cook my own at home.
+Having been very curious to learn what air fryers are all about, I just had to see if I could cook my own at home.

 I allowed the wings to darken to a crisp and after allowing them to cool I tasted them.
 The result was crunchy, well-cooked wings that reminded me very much of restaurant-fried original wings.